Frequently Asked Questions

 - Are landscape and hardscape included with my design?

 We have always incorporated landscape visualization as part of our process.
 We include all of the hardscape, and we render and furnish patios, decks, awnings, etc. Please keep in mind that we do not take measurements, so any furnishings will need to be sourced to fit your area.
 We are not geographic experts on what will thrive in different environments; however, we use plants that show the height differentials and color ideation we would want you to achieve.
 Most of our clients will bring our design to a local nursery, where they can recommend local plants that will thrive in their area and largely achieve the look we’ve designed.

 - Do you do paint color consultations?

-We know that even painting can be a significant investment of your time and money.
-This is why so many of our clients have found that the cost of our complete design package is worthwhile.
-At brick&batten, we say, “It’s just as easy to paint your house the right color as it is the wrong color.
-So let’s get it right!”
-By partnering with us, you have color and design experts working to ensure you make the best decisions for your exterior.
+Yes!
+We offer a Paint Visualization package, because we know that it’s just as easy to paint your house the right color as it is the wrong color.
+So we’d like to help you get it right!
+By partnering with us, you can lean on our design experts to ensure you make the best color palette decisions for your exterior paint.

 - I have certain things I DON’T want to change on my home design (brick, roof, windows).
 Can you still design my exterior?

 Yes, of course!
 We work with our clients on making the changes they want to see for their exterior and are happy to keep any elements you DO NOT want changed in your design, untouched.
 Recently invested in a new roof?
 Love your natural brick?
 Then let us know!
 Please simply specify what you’d like to keep the same in your submission process.
 Our designers will consider these “fixed elements” to design around.